ben-gee723/use-context-hook/README.md

  - Lastly, the store will be imported into the desired Component to be used

 ### Syntax: `store`
- - The information from the store will be deconstructed in order to name and access the information,
+ - The information from the store will be desctructured in order to name and access the information,
  - Very much like using useState from before,

 Like so: